Adam Neumann planned for his children and grandchildren to control WeWork – TechCrunch

 Warned Jackson, “Those companies are asking shareholders to trust management’s business judgment — not just for five years, or 10 years, or even 50 years.
 Forever.”
 Such perpetual dual-class ownership “asks them to trust that founder’s kids.
 And their kids’ kids.
 And their grandkid’s kids . . .
 It raises the prospect that control over our public companies, and ultimately of Main Street’s retirement savings, will be forever held by a small, elite group of corporate insiders — who will pass that power down to their heirs.”

 Neumann wasn’t insane to imagine the scenario that he did.
 That doesn’t mean it’s rational.
 Giving founders super-voting shares for some period after transitioning onto the public market, we can understand.
-Giving founders so much power that their kids call the shots?
+Giving founders so much power that their kids call the shots of their publicly traded companies?
 Now that is crazy.